A4GOD-AMHG/SweetHeart-Chocolates-HTML-CSS/README.md

 # SweetHeart-Chocolates-HTML-CSS
-It's a simple landing page to promote the sale of chocolates for Valentine's Day.
+It's a simple landing page to promote the sale for Chocolates's Day.